kytoonlabs/composer-cleanup/README.md

 # Composer Cleanup

 A Composer plugin that analyzes Laravel applications and removes unused dependencies from the vendor folder.
-This package is designed to run automatically as a pre-autoload-dump script to keep your vendor directory clean and reduce deployment size.
+This package provides a manual command to keep your vendor directory clean and reduce deployment size.

 ## Features